|

 Our New Slow Flowers Editorial Look Book went live today over our wire service PR Web and it is also posted on the Slow Flowers Journal.
 Thank you to all who participated!

 The SLOW Flowers/GREEN Weddings image package features 18 inspiring ideas and styles that best reflect the 2017 Wedding Season with a environmentally and locally-conscious aesthetic.
+This report has been distributed to the press for their use in editorial content and blog posts.
+Thank you to our members who shared images of their flowers and bouquet/boutonniere/wedding designs for inclusion in this campaign.

 Read our latest article from